GRI 300 Environmental

 ---|

-Information on general management approach to the environment: see GRI 300 .
+Information on the management approach for environmental matters: see GRI 300 .

 GRI 302-1 Energy consumption within the organization